I have to admit, there’s nothing more exciting than a company or individual doing a pre-launch. The anticipation… The build-up… The buzz… Oh my!

 You may think that a company pre-launch and a product pre-launch is the same… nope.

-Just about any type of company can benefit from running a pre-launch to develop interest in their business before they officially open their doors.
+Just about any type of business can benefit from running a pre-launch to develop interest in their business before they officially open their doors.

 A few examples of these types of businesses are…